 Going Nearly $200,000 in Debt

-After graduating from college with a masters degree at the age of 25, I was starting life with a clean slate.
-I had a little bit of savings in the bank that I was able to scrape together over the years.
-My “college fund” was a total of $6,000 and since I never had to use it, my parents gave it to me after graduating.
-I had managed to save a few thousand dollars more over the years from my job waiting tables and bartending in college.
-So there I was at the age of 25 with no debt and a decent amount of money to start my life with.
+After graduating with a master’s degree at 25, I started life with a clean slate.
+I had a little bit of savings in the bank that I could scrape together over the years.
+My “college fund” was $6,000, and since I never had to use it, my parents gave it to me after graduating.

-If I could do it all over again there are definitely things I would do differently.
-Regardless, by my 30th birthday, we had managed to accumulate nearly $200,000 in debt.
+If I could do it all over again, there are things I would do differently.
+Regardless, by my 30th birthday, we had accumulated nearly $200,000 in debt.
 How did this happen?

 Our road to accumulating this debt is not all that uncommon.
-There are many life events that can take place soon after graduating from college.
+Many life events can take place soon after graduating from college.

 Next was planning for a wedding.
-This included purchasing an engagement ring and paying for our own wedding.
-In total this cost us somewhere between $20,000 and $25,000.
-We mostly paid with savings but it still set us back financially.
+This included purchasing an engagement ring and paying for our wedding.
+In total, this cost us somewhere between $20,000 and $25,000.
+We mostly paid with savings, but it still set us back financially.

-Along the way Mrs. FP made the decision to go back to school to get her teaching certificate.
-Once she graduated we were staring at almost $50,000 in student loan debt.
+Along the way, Mrs. FP returned to school to get her teaching certificate.
+But unfortunately, we stared at almost $50,000 in student loan debt once she graduated.

-Then of course we needed a home to live in.
-We ended up purchasing my grandparents’ old house shortly after my grandmother passed away.
-It was purchased below market value though we still ended up with a $100,000 mortgage and a home that needed to be completely renovated.
-We are still spending money renovating this house 10 years later.
+Then, of course, we needed to live somewhere.
+We purchased my grandparents’ old house shortly after my grandmother passed away.
+The house was purchased below market value though we still ended up with a $100,000 mortgage and a home that needed completely renovated.
+We are still spending money renovating this house ten years later.

 And last but not least, we ended up buying a lake house with family.
 This also included buying a wave runner and chipping in to buy a boat.
-My parents paid for the down payment and for nearly 10 years we’ve split the monthly payments along with my two other brothers.
+My parents paid for the down payment, and we’ve split the monthly payments with my two other brothers for nearly ten years.

-Shortly after agreeing to go in to buy the lake house we found ourselves in a bank lobby taking out a home equity loan because two bathrooms were leaking into our basement.
+Shortly after agreeing to buy the lake house, we found ourselves in a bank lobby taking out a home equity loan because two bathrooms were leaking into our basement.

 More debt.